evanxd/flowjs/README.md

 A Webhook-featured workflow automation framework.

 ## Samples

-Initialize the Flow and Team object instances.
+### Initialize the Flow and Team object instances
 ```js
 var flowjs = require('node-flowjs');
 var flow = new flowjs.Flow(); // It helps create automation workflows.
 var team = new flowjs.Team(); // It helps get team members information.
 ```

-### Create a workflow for employees to apply for expenditure.
+### Create a workflow for employees to apply for expenditure

 #### Version 1
 ```js